fengyuanchen/cropperjs/README.md

 - Type: `Boolean`
 - Default: `true`

 Check the current image's Exif Orientation information.
-Note that only a JPEG image may contains Exif Orientation information.
+Note that only a JPEG image may contain Exif Orientation information.

-More exactly, read the Orientation value for rotating or flipping the image, and then override the Orientation value with `1` (the default value) to avoid some issues ([1](https://github.com/fengyuanchen/cropper/issues/120), [2](https://github.com/fengyuanchen/cropper/issues/509)) on iOS devices.
+Exactly, read the Orientation value for rotating or flipping the image, and then override the Orientation value with `1` (the default value) to avoid some issues ([1](https://github.com/fengyuanchen/cropper/issues/120), [2](https://github.com/fengyuanchen/cropper/issues/509)) on iOS devices.

 Requires to set both the `rotatable` and `scalable` options to `true` at the same time.

-**Note:** Don't trust this all the time as some JPG images have incorrect (not standard) Orientation values.
+**Note:** Do not trust this all the time as some JPG images may have incorrect (non-standard) Orientation values

 > Requires [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) support ([IE 10+](https://caniuse.com/typedarrays)).